frenck/spook/documentation/integrations/timer.md

 subject: Enhanced integrations
 title: Timer
 subtitle: Ready, set, go! ⏲
-description: Spook adds a new service to the timer integration, which allows you to set the duration of an existing timer entity.
+description: Spook adds a new action to the timer integration, which allows you to set the duration of an existing timer entity.
 date: 2023-11-04T02:05:00+02:00
 ---